 Why Extinction Matters

 Should it matter to humans that other life forms are disappearing?
 Many people think so.
 Human populations depend on plants and animals for much of their food, medicines, clothing, and shelter.
 Even more important, intact ecosystems perform many vital functions, like purifying the air, filtering harmful substances out of water, turning decayed matter into nutrients, preventing erosion and flooding, and moderating climate.
+This is why extinction matters.

 It is not known how many species can be eliminated from an ecosystem without its functioning being impaired.